 - (1) Pre-processing.
 The first step is to transform documents, which typically are strings of characters, into a representation suitable for the task.
-The text transformation is of the following kind: remove HTML (or other) tags; remove stop words; perform word lemmatization.
-WordNet is used to perform the necessary linguistic transformation. - (2) Document representation.
-We use the vector space model [25] to construct the generalization of the documents.
+The text transformation is of the following kind: remove HTML (or other) tags; remove stop words; perform word stemming (lemma-tization).
+Auxiliary information like stop words list, English lexicon (WordNet in this particular case) are used to perform the necessary linguistic transformation. - (2) Document representation.
+We use the vector space model [26] to construct the generalization of the documents.
 In vector space model, documents are represented by vectors of words.
 There are several ways to determining the weight of word i in a document d.
-We use the standard tf/idf weighting [25], which assigns the weight to word i in document d in proportion to the number of occurrences of word in the document, and inverse proportion to the number of documents in the collection for which the word occurs.
-Thus, for each document d in a document collection D, a weighted vector is constructed as follows:
+We use the standard tf/idf weighting [26], which assigns the weight to word i in document d in proportion to the number of occurrences of word in the document, and inverse proportion to the number of documents in the collection for which the word occurs.
+Thus, for each document d in a document of d in a document collection D, a weighted vector is constructed as follows: